addiscent/vagrant-ruby-rails/README.md

 If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your own custom _vagrant-ruby-rails_ _Vagrant Box_ development environment in the future.
 Also, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

-Note that the Ubuntu Server OS installed in this Vagrant Box is _not_ a 64 bit machine runtime; it is a 32 bit image installation.
-Though a 32 bit image is slightly slower than a 64 bit image for some applications, it requires less storage than a 64 bit image, and runs more legacy software.
+Note that the _Ubuntu Server OS_ installed in this _Vagrant Box_ is _not_ a 64 bit machine runtime; it is a 32 bit image installation.
+Though a 32 bit image may be slightly slower than a 64 bit image for some applications, it requires less storage than a 64 bit image, and runs more legacy software packages.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "_guest_" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "_guest_" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.